cewing/training.python_web/source/presentations/week08.rst

 .. class:: incremental

-The ``Configurator`` provides and extensible API for configuring just about everything.
+The ``Configurator`` provides an extensible API for configuring just about everything.

 .. class:: incremental